SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Introduction

-In summary, we propose a differentiable connectivity learning method, which automatically designs an efficient architecture for dense image prediction.
-Our contributions are three-folds, (1) we propose Fully Dense Network to define the search space, which is dedicated for dense image prediction, (2) we introduce a novel loss function to force the dense connections to be sparse, and (3) we conduct comprehensive experiments to validate the effectiveness of our method as well as the generalization ability of the discovered connectivity.
+In summary, we propose a novel method that automatically designs an efficient connectivity structure for the decoder of dense image prediction tasks in a differentiable way.
+Our contributions are three-folds, (1) we propose Fully Dense Network to define the search space, (2) we introduce a novel loss function to force the dense connections to be sparse, and (3) we conduct comprehensive experiments to validate the effectiveness of our method as well as the generalization ability of the discovered connectivity.